Feeding Tips for Premature Babies: Ensuring Healthy Growth

 • Enhanced baby development

 Early breast milk, called colostrum, is especially rich in antibodies and cells that help fight infection.
 Babies who are too young to suckle at the breast can get your milk in their tube feedings.
-Even if you planned to bottle feed or cannot breast feed long term, you might consider providing breast milk for your preemie while s/he is in the hospital.
-It is something special that only you can do for your baby.
+Even if you planned to bottle feed or cannot breast feed long term, you might consider providing breast milk for your preemie while they are in the hospital.
+It's something special that only you can do for your baby.
+Babies can and do develop normally when fed only formula.
+Although encouraged, breast feeding is a personal choice.
+You and your baby can still benefit from close skin to skin contact.

 When can my preemie baby nipple or breast feed?